OpenEnroth/OpenEnroth/HACKING.md

 In visual studio, style can be checked (Python requred).
 Go to Solution Explorer->Change Views->CMake targets Right click and build check_style, errors will be listed in output

+Some basic rules that we follow, in no particular order:
+* `*` and `&` in type declarations are preceded by a space.
+So it's `char *string`, and not `char* string`.
+* Documentation should be in doxydoc format with `\` used for tags, and starting with `/**` comment introducer.
+* Documentation should be written in English.
+There are some leftover comments in Russian throughout the codebase, feel free to translate them into English when you have a chance.